Hair Loss during Pregnancy | Evolved Hair Restoration

 In summary, hair growth should return to normal after pregnancy and the hair that has fallen out should grow back.

 However, if it does not, this may be because the increased hair loss has revealed an existing type of hair loss such as Female Pattern Baldness or Alopecia Areata.
 In this case, a hair transplant is the only permanent solution to restore hair loss.
-However, no credible hair transplant surgeon will do a hair transplant without first fully dissecting the root causes of hair loss and making you undergo a series of diagnostic tests.
+However, no credible hair transplant doctor will do a hair transplant without first fully dissecting the root causes of hair loss and making you undergo a series of diagnostic tests.

 Book your